4F6D/4F6D/README.md

 **`Computer Science Student & Tech Enthusiast`**

 Hi there!
 I'm a full-time Computer Science student with a background as a licensed technician working on PUDU Robots and Lenovo hardware.
-I'm deeply passionate about all things tech and science, but my main interests lie in videogames, graphics programming, engine development, and engineering in general.
+I'm deeply passionate about all things tech and science, but my main interests lie in **videogames**, **graphics programming**, **engine development**, and **engineering** in general.

 I use this space to collect projects that are either meaningful to my studies, my work, or just things that excite me and might be useful for others as well.

-❤️ Old-school tech from the 80s, 90s, and 2000s is a huge love of mine — there's something about retro games and hardware that just fascinates me.
+❤️ **Old-school tech** from the 80s, 90s, and 2000s is a huge love of mine — there's something about retro games and hardware that just fascinates me.

 The languages and tools listed here are ones I have worked with before, or at least have a basic understanding of.
 While I’m not a pro in every area, I’m constantly learning and improving!